Homosexuality and the Anglican Communion: 2010–2014

 In 2011, the General Synod voted to extend pensions and employee benefits to gay and lesbian priests living with their partners in civil unions.

 In January 2012, the House of Bishops of the Church of England commissioned a Working Group on Human Sexuality.
 The working group included Joseph Pilling chairman, four bishops and three advisers.
 Also in 2012, John Sentamu, Archbishop of York, said he sees marriage as heterosexual, but that "[civil partnerships] are in every respect in ethical terms an honourable contract of a committed relationship."

 In 2012, David Ison, Dean of St Paul's, announced his support for same-sex marriage and said that he had officiated at blessings or prayer services for same-sex couples.
 Changing Attitude UK, an affirming group of clergy, laity, and churches within the Church of England, provides a list of prayer services allowed including a "Service of Celebration following a Civil Partnership".
 Colin Fletcher, Acting Bishop of Oxford, gave permission for at least one same-sex celebration to be officiated by a Church of England priest who presided for the high-profile ceremony for Mpho Tutu and her partner.
-The Diocese of Southwark is another example of offering inclusive services as its cathedral says that "Same sex couples are welcome to approach the clergy with regard to preparation and prayers when entering a Civil Partnership and for continuing support and counsel within their relationship ...
-Couples approaching the clergy should receive a warm welcome and affirmation".
+The Diocese of Southwark is another example of offering inclusive services.
 In 2017, the Southwark Cathedral hosted a celebration for a same-sex civil partnership.
 York Minster Cathedral also welcomes same-sex couples in civil partnerships for prayer.